-A conference organized by Ireri Chávez-Bárcenas (Music) and Sophia Blea Nuñez (Spanish and Portuguese) with the generous support from the Princeton Program in Latin American Studies
+A conference organized by Ireri E. Chávez-Bárcenas (Department of Music) and Sophia Blea Nuñez (Department of Spanish and Portuguese) with the generous support of the Princeton Program in Latin American Studies.

-In celebration of the six first editions of Sor Juana Inés de la Cruz recently donated to Firestone Library, the conference will include a discussion panel on Villancicos and Sor Juana, and the participation of Early Music Princeton.
+In celebration of the eight first editions of Sor Juana Inés de la Cruz recently donated to Firestone Library by Edgar Legaspi, the conference will include a discussion panel on Villancicos and Sor Juana, and the participation of Early Music Princeton.

 Tess Knighton (ICREA / Institució Milà i Fontanals–CSIC, Spain): ‘For whom are sweet songs set to music?’
 Women as performers of and listeners to the cancionero repertory